LeedsBeckettUniversityASE/SEsupportMaterial/UnitTestingWindowsProjects.md

 Once you have done this build your solution and the warning will disappear.
 You will now be able to put the relevant using into your MStest project, or accept the "show potential fixes" that puts it in where your test code references your main code.

 ## A final potential problem
 Your unit testing code is not likely to be in the same namespace as your project under test.
-Therefore, if you see a syntax error that says "due to it's protection level", it is because you have defined your classes without an appellation of "public" (make sure it isn’t defined as "internal").
+Therefore, if you see a syntax error that says "due to it's protection level", it is because you have defined your classes without an appellation of "public" (make sure it isn’t defined as "intern